 Given current resources, any new charge or conviction for the proposed offenses will generate some additional fiscal impact.
-However, the nature of the offense, proposed penalty level, and applicability only to Stanly County suggest minimal fiscal impact.
+However, the nature of these offenses, proposed penalty level, and applicability only to Stanly and Johnston Counties suggest minimal fiscal impact.
 Accordingly, few additional charges and convictions are anticipated to result from this bill.